Vonage/vivid-3/libs/components/src/lib/layout/README.md

 ### Column Spacing

-Use the `column-spacing` attribute to set the initial preferred `spacing` of a column.
+Use the `column-spacing` attribute to set the initial preferred `gap` of a column.

 - Type: `'small'` | `'medium'` | `'large'`
 - Default: `'medium'`